Japan–Libya relations

 Japan–Libya relations are the bilateral relations between Japan and Libya.
 Japan has an embassy in Tripoli, and Libya has an embassy in Tokyo.

 History

 Diplomatic history

 In 1957, Japan established diplomatic relations with the Kingdom of Libya.
 In 1973, the Embassy of Japan in Libya opened in Tripoli.
 In 2011, the Japanese embassy in Libya was forced to temporarily close due to the Libyan civil war, but resumed operations after the Libyan National Council took over the government.
 However, in 2014, civil war broke out again (2014 Libyan Civil War), and the embassy was evacuated to Cairo in July of the same year.
 In March 2018, the embassy moved from Cairo to Tunis.
 It reopened in 2023.

+Meanwhile, the Libyan side opened the Libyan Embassy in Japan in August 1971.
+In January 1980, the name was changed to the People's Office due to the transition to the Jamahiriya regime (direct democracy with socialist elements), but in September 2011, after the end of the Gaddafi regime, the Libyan Embassy was renamed.
+The name has changed back to.